20 Blockchain Security Vulnerabilities - An Overview

 - Code Execution Attack - If the attacker successfully executes malicious code on a blockchain system, it may exploit the complete system.

-- BGP Hijacking Attack - Here, Attacker exploit the vulnerabilities in the border gateway protocol
+- BGP Hijacking Attack - Here, Attacker exploits the vulnerabilities in the border gateway protocol

 - Selfish Mining Attack - This type of attack enables attackers to get undue rewards and waste honest miners' processing power.